USB lead has a 6 pin plug

 6 pins

-The 6 pin connector on the USB lead only uses 5 of those pins and does everything the 4 pin connector does.
+The 6-pin connector on the USB lead only uses 5 pins and does everything the 4-pin connector does.
 Plus:

-The extra connection in the 6 way plug allows for USB OTG (USB on-the-go) which allows the headunit to also connect to storage devices, mice, keyboards and digital cameras.
+The extra connection in the 6-way plug allows for USB OTG (USB on-the-go), which allows the headunit to connect to storage devices, mice, keyboards, and digital cameras.

-The USB OTG is much more useful to an android headunit (which is like a phone) because it needs access to external USB storage and even mice and keyboards can be useful to navigate menus if the touch screen is unresponsive.
+The USB OTG is much more helpful to an Android headunit (like a phone) because it needs access to external USB storage, and even mice and keyboards can be helpful to navigate menus if the touch screen is unresponsive.

 Tips for 4/6 pin USB

-The tip is if you are unsure what will work in which USB socket is to just try.
-You can’t damage the android headunit by plugging a device into the wrong USB socket and it will either work, or it won’t.
+The tip is if you are unsure what will work in which USB socket to try.
+You can’t damage the Android headunit by plugging a device into the wrong USB socket, and it will either work or won’t.

 Why can’t they all be USB OTG?

-USB On-the-go was devised in 2001 to expand the capabilities on the early USB specification.
-There may be some devices out there that people will try to connect that just don’t work well with the later addition to the USB standard.
-No problem, because there is a basic 4 pin, fully pre-2001 compliant USB socket available.
+USB On-the-go was devised in 2001 to expand the capabilities of the early USB specification.
+There may be some devices that people will try to connect that don’t work well with the later addition to the USB standard.
+No problem because a basic 4-pin, fully pre-2001 compliant USB socket is available.

 Further reading

-If you want to get into all the ins and outs, check out the wikipeda article on USB OTG
+If you want to get into all the ins and outs, check out the Wikipedia article on USB OTG

 Marshmallow